Dhruvil03/CS648/Assignment-2/README.md

 - Inline body style (`width:960px;margin:0 20px;`) is kept as provided in starter code.
 - Proper semantic markup is used (`<strong>`, `<em>`, `<address>`, `<ul>/<li>`).
 ```

----

-Would you like me to also include a **"How to Run"** section in the README (like “open `index.html` in a browser”) so it looks more professional?